The best beginner breed is usually the one that keeps life simple

 Hardiness shows up later, when it matters

-That is one reason I favor common utility breeds for beginners.
-They are common because people kept finding them worth keeping.
+This is the main reason that I prefer breeds that are hardy and full of utility for beginners.
+They are common breeds because people keep finding them worth keeping in the flock.

 Comb type, body type, and little practical details